petermeissner/crossword.js/README.md

 **todos**

 - layout overhaul : font, lines, colors, etc
+- layout overhaul : use little marker for indicating word directions
+- layout overhaul : down and across lists need headlines
+- layout overhaul : down and across lists need headlines

 - go through code and prevent data leaking

-- get example right (index.html)

 - ~~crossword needs a check function : check letter~~
-- crossword needs a check function : check word
+- ~~crossword needs a check function : check word~~
 - crossword needs a check function : check grid

+- fix : setting and removing solved class is buggy for crossings
+- bug : grid does not seem to be correct - wrong directions for words

 - storage and acces of current cw state : make it easy to pass information to server backend for checking